 For decades, conventional tank-style water heaters have been the standard in older and newly constructed houses.
 Within the last couple of years, two types of water heaters have been growing in demand by homeowners and praised by technicians.
-Tankless water heaters and heat pump water heaters are being installed in homes across Los Angeles and the surrounding areas, but is one preferable to the other?
+Tankless water heaters and heat pump water heaters are being installed in homes across Los Angeles and the surrounding areas, but how do tankless water heaters vs. heat pump water heaters compare with one another?

-Since 2007, we at Monkey Wrench Plumbing, Heating & Air have assisted homeowners with finding, installing, and maintaining a water heater that best suits their houses.
+Since 2007, we at Monkey Wrench Plumbing, Heating, Air & Electric have assisted homeowners with finding, installing, and maintaining a water heater that best suits their houses.
 Whether it’s heat pump water heaters or tankless water heaters, we’ve worked with the top brands to break down how these two units compare.

 To help review the differences between tankless and heat pump water heaters, we’ll look at how they compare in the following categories.